Form Configuration

 BiaFormLayoutConfig<TDto>definition with your form configuration - Add the groups, rows and columns by required order of display

-export const featureFormConfiguration: BiaFormLayoutConfig<Feature> = new BiaFormLayoutConfig([
+export const planeFormLayoutConfiguration: BiaFormLayoutConfig<Plane> =

-// First row with two groups
+// Row with two groups side by side (auto-sized columns)

 new BiaFormLayoutConfigRow([

-new BiaFormLayoutConfigGroup('feature.groupIdentification', [
+new BiaFormLayoutConfigGroup('plane.groupIdentification', [

 new BiaFormLayoutConfigRow([